An inguinal hernia repair can be carried out as either open surgery or laparoscopic (keyhole) surgery.

 Open inguinal hernia repair is often carried out under local anaesthetic or a regional anaesthetic injected into the spine.

-This means you'll be awake during the procedure, but the area being operated on will be numbed so you won't experience any pain.
+This means you'll be awake during the procedure, but the area being operated on will be numbed so you will not experience any pain.

-In some cases, a general anaesthetic is used.
-This means you'll be asleep during the procedure and won't feel any pain.
+Sometimes a general anaesthetic is used.
+This means you'll be asleep during the procedure and will not feel any pain.

 Once the anaesthetic has taken effect, the surgeon makes a single cut (incision) over the hernia.
 This incision is usually about 6 to 8cm long.